Democrats promise swift action after win in Virginia

 Tuesday was a rough night for many suburban Republicans in Virginia.
 Del.
 Tim Hugo lost his spot as the last Republican representing Fairfax County, northern Virginia's most populous suburban jurisdiction.

 Of the four states with legislative elections this year, Virginia was the only one where control of the statehouse was up for grabs.
-Republicans had slim majorities in both the state House and Senate.
+Republicans lost their slim majorities in both the state House and Senate.

 National groups, particularly those aligned with Democrats, pumped huge amounts of money into the contests to test-drive expensive messaging and get-out-the-vote campaigns ahead of the 2020 balloting.
 Gun control and clean-energy groups affiliated with former New York City Mayor Michael Bloomberg spent several million dollars helping Democrats.